THE DOORS OF PERCEPTION

 UNLOCKING THE POTENTIAL OF PLACE IN THE BRANDYWINE VALLEY

-A course at Schumacher College on bioregionalism and the story of place in South Devon, England, led Mark Philips to a new perspective on Pennsylvania's Brandywine River Valley where he grew up.
+A course at Schumacher College in South Devon, England, on bioregionalism and the story of place led Mark Phillips to examine how Pennsylvania's Brandywine River Valley has been shaped by human habitation.

 GRUPO ECOLÓGICO’S “PATI” RUIZ CORZO